uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 ==============================================================================

 Running ``./csfg start`` starts the development environment.
-When you run this command for the first time on a computer it will also run ``./csfg build`` to build the system Docker images.
-This can take some time, roughly 15 to 30 minutes, depending on your computer and internet speed.
+If this is the first time you're running this script it may take roughly 15 to 30 minutes, depending on your computer and internet speed.
-Images are only required to be built once, unless the image specifications change (you can rebuild the images with ``./csfg build``).
-Once the images are built, the script will run these images in containers.

 Once the development environment is operational, the script will perform the following tasks: